wmodes/peoples-river-stories/README.md

-# Queering the Map
+# Peoples River Stories

-Queering the Map is a community-based platform where individuals anonymously pin their queer experiences and stories to specific locations on a global map.
+Community-driven interactive map of American river stories—forked from Queering the Map for “A Secret History of American River People.”

 ## Setup